Skip to content

 ArtifactMinimum ContentConsumer

-Baseline gap registerControl gap, risk level, owner, due dateSecurity + platform leads
+Baseline gap registerControl gap, risk level, assigned owner, due dateSecurity + platform leads

-Validation evidenceCommands/screenshots/log references per controlAudit and governance teams
+Validation evidenceCommands, screenshots, or log references per controlAudit and governance teams

-Quarterly status briefProgress trends and unresolved risk clustersLeadership stakeholders
+Quarterly status briefProgress trends, metric movement, and unresolved risk clustersLeadership stakeholders

-• Are critical baseline gaps assigned with realistic deadlines?
+• Are all critical baseline gaps assigned with realistic deadlines and accountable owners?

-• Can each claimed control be validated with evidence?
+• Can each claimed control be validated with actual evidence rather than assumption?

-• Are exceptions reducing over time or accumulating without closure?
+• Is the exception list shrinking over time, or accumulating without closure?

 Days 1–30